RishikesavanRamesh/dyno-atman-docker-i24/README.md

 # dyno-atman-i24

-This Repository Contains ros2 packages used in the dyno atman mobile robot
+This repository contains the ci/cd pipeline of dyno atman 2.0 robot